ralphcajipe/pasig-house-prices-prediction/README.md

 - `Latitude`: The latitude coordinate of the house.
 - `Longitude`: The longitude coordinate of the house.
 - `Link`: A link to the online listing of the house.

+## Data Extraction

+The data for this project was extracted from a Kaggle dataset.
+Then it was placed in a `csv` file to split it between training and testing dataset (70%-30%)

+## Data Cleaning

+Before using the data to train our model, we performed extensive data cleaning.
+This included pandas for cleaning the dataset, removing any features that are not usable for training the model and only focusing the city of Pasig as there are other datas that are located outside Metro Manila and Pasig itself.

+## Model Training

+We used the cleaned data to train our house price prediction model.
+The model was built using TensorFlow Decision Forests and Simple ML for Sheets, with the Gradient Boosted Trees algorithm being a key component.

 # Code Structure
 [(Back to top)](#table-of-contents)